Three.JS Tutorial - Create 3D Environments with HTML and Javascript

 Normal mapping in the 3D world refers to a texture mapping technique used for faking the lighting of bumps and dents – an implementation of bump mapping.
 It is used to add details without using more polygons.

-To create a normal, you must first find a texture image you like that can be converted into a normal.
+To create a "normal", you must first find a texture image you like that can be converted into a "normal".

 We used this site to generate and customize a texture: Texture Generator Online